-Many of us have grown up reading comic books which feature superheroes attributed with superhuman, supernatural, or paranormal abilities.
-These are often referred to as “superpowers”.
-It is on account of these extraordinary powers that some characters can punch through walls, fly, levitate and other things.
+Many of us have grown up reading comic books featuring superheroes with superhuman, supernatural, or paranormal abilities, which are often referred to as “superpowers.”
+Some characters can punch through walls, fly, levitate, and have other extraordinary powers.

-Master Choa Kok Sui was once asked by a student about the source of authentic power.
-MCKS said that while such superhuman physical power is impressive and amazing, it is not really that powerful given that the effect is temporary and does not last.
-Real Power is that which lasts and has an evolutionary and spiritualizing effect.
+Once, a student asked Master Choa Kok Sui about the source of authentic power.
+MCKS said that while such superhuman physical power is impressive and unique, it is not really that powerful, given that the effect is temporary and does not last.
+Real power lasts for a lifetime and has an evolutionary and spiritualizing effect.

 Authentic Power

-According to MCKS, if you want real power you need to go within and practice character building.
-If you character is very strong then you can progress and grow rapidly, and ever overcome any crisis what comes your way in your life very quickly.
+According to MCKS, if you want real ‘power,’ you need to go within and practice character-building.
+If your character is very strong, then you can progress and grow rapidly and overcome any crisis that comes your way in your life very quickly.

-So what exactly is Character Building?
-MCKS explained that it corresponds to daily practice of the five virtues taught in Pranic Healing.
+So, what exactly is ‘Character-Building?’
+MCKS explained that it corresponds to the daily practice of the five virtues taught in Pranic Healing.
 The virtues are:

 1. Loving Kindness & Non-Injury